Mayukhdeb/adventures-with-augmentation/README.md

 4. Trying to implement parallel CNNs for better accuracies on smaller architectures
 5. Plotting and comparing confusion matrices of different architectures

-## Parallel CNNs work just as good as they look
+## Parallel CNNs are just as good as they look

 <img src="parallel_cnn.jpg" width="80%">.